CasperDev/vz-dis-dos/doc/source/Chapter1/thefloppydisk.rst

 per disc side.

+.. _Figure 1.6:
 .. figure:: ../_static/Figure1_6.jpg
 	:width: 640
 	:align: center

 	Figure 1.6 Arrangement of tracks and sectors on a floppy disk

-However, this is not all that needs to be stored on a formatted floppy disk Among other things, to be able to access a sector directly without any major fuss, mап must know when the information you are looking for is passing under your head.
+However, this is not all that needs to be stored on a formatted floppy disk.

+Among other things, to be able to access a sector directly without any major fuss, maп must know when the information you are looking for is passing under the head.

 For this purpose, each sector receives a header, a so-called address field, in which the sector number and, in order to recognize head alignment errors, also the track